spidersvr/Domoticz-TUYA-Plugin/README.md

 # Domoticz-TUYA-Plugin
 TUYA Plugin for Domoticz home automation

-Controls TUYA devices your network (mainly on/off switches and Lights).
+Controls TUYA devices on your network (mainly on/off switches and control Lights).
 Tuya devices come in many brands and may come with different apps such as Smart Life or Jinvoo Smart, so select the matching App when configuring the plugin.

 ## Key Features

 * Auto-detects devices on your account
 * Tested with lights and switches (but should control other devices on/off)
 * Cloud control only uses your user/password account with encrypted communications without requiring IP or device IDs or Keys to configure it
-* Allows controlling Dimmer/RGB(WW) Colour for lights (⚠ RGBW(W) lights must be on a colour for correct detection ⚠)
+* Allows controlling Dimmer/RGB(WW) Colour for lights (⚠ RGBW(W) lights must be on a color for correct detection ⚠)
-* Supports scene activation
+* Support scene activation

 ## Installation

-Python version 3.4 or higher required & Domoticz version 3.9446 or greater.
+Python version 3.4 or higher is required, Python 3.9 doesn't work correctly at the moment & Domoticz version 2020.1 or greater.

 To install:
 * Go in your Domoticz directory using a command line and open the plugins directory.